andyguz17/ComputerVision_Basics/README.md

 ## Computer vision in a nutshell

-Computer vision commonly abbreviated as CV could be described as a field of study that allows a computer to analyze and have understanding of an uploaded digital image or group of images such as videos.
+Computer vision, commonly abbreviated as CV, could be described as a field of study that allows a computer to analyze and have understanding of an uploaded digital image or group of images, such as videos.

-The main idea of ​​CV along with robotics and other fields of study is to help and improve tasks that could be exhaustive or repetitive for humans.
-In recent years, there have been many improvements with the invention of complex computer vision and deep learning systems, such as the well-known convolutional neural networks, which changed the point of view to solve many problems, such as facial recognition or medical images among others.
+The main idea of ​​CV, along with robotics and other fields of study, is to improve tasks that could be exhaustive or repetitive for humans.
+In recent years, there have been many improvements with the invention of complex computer vision and deep learning systems, such as the well-known convolutional neural networks.
+These inventions shifted the point of view to solve many problems, such as facial recognition or medical images.

-For this course in specific we are going to make use of python 3.5 and opencv 3, despite this python version can be considered a little old, is a very stable version, however fell free to change to newest versions like python 3.7, some features may change, but it keeps the main idea.
+For this course specifically,we are going to use of python 3.5 and opencv 3.
+Although this python version could be considered  outdated, it is a very stable version.
+However,  feel free to change to newest versions like python 3.7.
+Some features may change, but it keeps the main idea.

 ### Images

-First of all we need to understand what exactly an image, colloquially we could describe it as a visual representation of something that itself is a set of many characteristics as color, shapes, etc. For a computer an image could be better described as a matrix, in which every value is considered a pixel, so when your a talking about a 1080p image resolution, you´re refering to an specific 1080*1920 px matrix.
+First of all, we need to understand what exactly an image is.
+Colloquially, we could describe it as a visual representation of something that by itself is a set of many characteristics as color, shapes, etc. For a computer, an image could be better described as a matrix, in which every value is considered a pixel, so when you are talking about a 1080p image resolution, you are referring to an specific 1080x1920 px matrix

 ### Color
 <div style="text-align:center"><img src="Resources/Color_Channels.png" width = 35% /></div>

-In the case of a colored image, we are talking about a three-dimmensional matrix where each dimension corresponds to an specific color chanel (Red, green, blue), the dimensions of this matrix will be different for different color spaces which we will discuss further in the course.
+In the case of a colored image, we are talking about a three-dimensional matrix where each dimension corresponds to an specific color channel (Red, green, blue).
+The dimensions of this matrix will be different for different color spaces, which we will discuss further in the course.

-We can describe an image in many more complex ways, like the color construction that is a result mainly of the light over the object surface, when we have something black it is actually the lack of light, the color formation will depend on the wavelength of the main components of the white light, the infrared and ultraviolet rays.
+We can describe an image in many more complex ways, like the color construction that is a result mainly of the light over the object surface.
+When we have something black, it is actually the lack of light.
+The color formation will depend on the wavelength of the main components of white light.

-If you like physics as much as I you will find an interesting phenomenon where the color deformation can be seen, the stars, in many pictures of the space you can see that the rock formations that are way too far from us has a red color while the closest ones has a blue color, this phenomenom was discovered by the North American Astronomer Edwin Hubble in 1929, we know that the space is in constant expansion, so if the sapce is deformed, the light that we receive from those stars will suffer from that expansion too, in consequence the wavelenght of the light will be higher and the color we perceive will have a red tone instead of a blue one for example.
+If you like physics as much as I do, you will find interesting a phenomenon where the color deformation can be seen: the stars.
+In many pictures of space, you can see that the rock formations that are far from us have a red color, while the closest ones have a blue color.
+This phenomenon was discovered by the North American astronomer Edwin Hubble in 1929.
+We know that the space is in constant expansion, so if the space is deformed, the light that we receive from those stars will suffer from that expansion too.
+As a consequence the wavelength of the light will be higher and the color we perceive will have a red tone instead of a blue one.

 <div style="text-align:center"><img src="Resources/nasa_Spiral.jpg" width = 35% /></div>
 <br>
-I don´t want to go much deeper on the color formations and theory of it, the main idea is so you can know what are we going to work with for the rest of the course, anyway it will be helpfull if you want to do a more profound research on this topics, that I consider are really interesting.
+I don't want to go much deeper on the color formations and theory of it.The main idea is so you can understand the basis of what are we going to work with for the rest of the course.
+It will be  helpful if you want to do a more profound research on this topic, that I consider really interesting.

 ### Going into practice!

-Ok, so now that you have a brief introduction about what computer vision is, and a little background of image formation, it's time to describe one of the basics tasks of CV, **color filtering**, which means you will want to extract from an image the information of an specific color, but before that we will see some basic operations with opencv so you can get acquainted with this library, and understand the code ahead.
+Ok, so now that you have a brief introduction about what computer vision is, and a little background of image formation, it's time to describe one of the basics tasks of CV, **color filtering**.
+Color filtering is extracting from an image the information of an specific color.
+Before that, we will see some basic operations with opencv so you can get acquainted with this library, and understand the code ahead.

 #### Loading an image